moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 ![jupyter-versailles](../../images/jon-tyson2-5FeklsP6gWk-unsplash.jpg)

 ## The composite statue of Antinous:
 The result of the combination of the body of Greek mythology hero Heracles and the head of Antinous, who was Roman emperor Hadrian's lover.
 After tragically drowning in the Nile, he was deified by the grieving emperor to be forever worshipped as a god.
+The statue is to be find at the back of the room.

 Leave the Salle du Manège through the big double door (which is located right where you popped in when you first took the circular stairs), say hi to the Louvre pyramid peeking through the window, and head left to the Galerie Michel-Ange.